Thomas Coke, 1st Earl of Leicester (fifth creation)

-Thomas Coke, 1st Earl of Leicester, KB (17 June 1697 – 20 April 1759) was an English land-owner and patron of the arts.
+Thomas Coke, 1st Earl of Leicester, KB (17 June 1697 – 20 April 1759) was a British landowner and politician.
 He is particularly noted for commissioning the design and construction of Holkham Hall in north Norfolk.
 Between 1722 and 1728, he was one of the two Members of Parliament for Norfolk.
 He was honoured by being created first Earl of Leicester, in a recreation of an ancient earldom.

 Life

-He was the son of Edward Coke (Coke is pronounced "Cook") and Carey Newton.
+He was the son of Edward Coke (Coke is pronounced "Cook") and Cary Newton.
 His great-great-great-grandfather was the noted judge and politician Sir Edward Coke.
+He was also the great-grandson of his namesake, Thomas Osborne, 1st Duke of Leeds.
 He married Lady Margaret Tufton, 19th Baroness de Clifford, 3rd daughter of Thomas Tufton, 6th Earl of Thanet by his wife Lady Catherine Cavendish.
 The title of "19th Baroness de Clifford" was eventually granted in favour to her after falling into abeyance between her co-heir sisters.
 As a young man, Coke embarked on a six-year 'Grand Tour', returning to England in the spring of 1718.
 During his time in Rome in 1715, he made the acquaintance of Richard Boyle, 3rd Earl of Burlington, the aristocratic architect at the forefront of the Palladian revival movement in England, and of William Kent.
 Both were later to be engaged by Coke to work on his mansion at Holkham Hall constructed in Palladian style which housed the considerable collection of works of art that Coke had accumulated on his travels.
 During these travels in 1717, he purchased the Codex Leicester, containing some of the works of Leonardo da Vinci, the Italian artist and scientist.